The Allstate Co. (NYSE:ALL) Receives Average Recommendation of “Hold” from Brokerages

 The Allstate Co.
 (NYSE:ALL) has been given an average rating of “Hold” by the seventeen analysts that are presently covering the firm, Marketbeat Ratings reports.
 Two analysts have rated the stock with a sell rating, ten have assigned a hold rating and five have issued a buy rating on the company.
 The average 12 month price objective among brokerages that have covered the stock in the last year is $131.07.

 A number of brokerages have recently commented on ALL.
-JPMorgan Chase & Co. dropped their price objective on shares of Allstate from $154.00 to $148.00 and set an “overweight” rating on the stock in a research note on Thursday, November 4th.
-The Goldman Sachs Group initiated coverage on shares of Allstate in a research note on Monday, November 22nd.
+Jefferies Financial Group initiated coverage on shares of Allstate in a research note on Thursday, November 18th.
+They set a “hold” rating and a $121.00 price objective on the stock.
+Barclays dropped their price target on shares of Allstate from $123.00 to $119.00 and set an “equal weight” rating on the stock in a research note on Thursday, January 6th.
+Morgan Stanley lifted their price target on shares of Allstate from $123.00 to $130.00 and gave the company an “equal weight” rating in a research note on Friday, January 14th.
+Raymond James cut shares of Allstate from a “strong-buy” rating to an “outperform” rating and dropped their price target for the company from $150.00 to $140.00 in a research note on Thursday, November 4th.
+Finally, The Goldman Sachs Group initiated coverage on shares of Allstate in a research note on Monday, November 22nd.
 They issued a “sell” rating and a $106.00 price target on the stock.
-Morgan Stanley lifted their price target on shares of Allstate from $123.00 to $130.00 and gave the company an “equal weight” rating in a research note on Friday, January 14th.
-Zacks Investment Research raised shares of Allstate from a “sell” rating to a “hold” rating and set a $132.00 price target on the stock in a research note on Monday, January 10th.
-Finally, Raymond James cut shares of Allstate from a “strong-buy” rating to an “outperform” rating and dropped their price target for the company from $150.00 to $140.00 in a research note on Thursday, November 4th.

 Shares of NYSE ALL opened at $120.86 on Friday.
 The stock has a market capitalization of $34.65 billion, a price-to-earnings ratio of 11.17, a PEG ratio of 1.47 and a beta of 0.86.
 Allstate has a 12 month low of $102.55 and a 12 month high of $140.00.
 The firm’s 50 day simple moving average is $116.43 and its 200-day simple moving average is $124.27.
 The company has a debt-to-equity ratio of 0.32, a current ratio of 0.47 and a quick ratio of 0.47.